HarishankarMurugan/California-population-projection/README.md

     7. Age
     8. Population

--We are going to do small visualisation from these.
+- We are going to do small visualisation from these.

 ## Importing the datasets from csv to SQL :

--So, we are going to download the respective excel.
+- So, we are going to download the respective excel.
--In MySQL,
+- In MySQL,
-      -We are creating a separate database called ca_population.
+      - We are creating a separate database called ca_population.
-      -Then creating a table as pop_proj with those respective columns -And importing into the respective database.
+      - Then creating a table as pop_proj with those respective columns
+      - And importing into the respective database.
--After that, I’m just creating some view tables.
+- After that, I’m just creating some view tables.
 For example:

 ### The below image is the example of view table,